Canon 100D vs G1X

 |11.||Canon M||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the 100D has a microphone port, which is missing on the G1X.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 100D and the G1X have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the G1X have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the 100D was followed by the Canon 200D.
 Further information on the features and operation of the 100D and G1X can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon G1 X Manual.

 So how do things add up?
 Which of the two cameras – the Canon 100D or the Canon G1 X – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.